 Cloud Terms of Service

-“Acceptable Use Policy” or “AUP” means the Cloud Acceptable Use Policy posted at http://www.rackspace.com/information/legal/aup as of the date you sign the Order, as it may be amended pursuant to Section 21 below.
+“Acceptable Use Policy” or “AUP” means the Acceptable Use Policy set out at http://www.rackspace.com/information/legal/global/aup as of the date you submit the Order, as it may be amended.

 “API” means application programming interface.